 The diversity of institutions allows hand surgery fellows to be exposed to an array of complex hand and wrist problems over the course of the Hand Surgery Fellowship Program, including:

-- Reconstruction of the hand, wrist, forearm.
+- Reconstruction of the hand, wrist, and forearm

-- Degenerative and autoimmune diseases.
+- Degenerative and autoimmune diseases

-- Arthroscopy of the hand and wrist.
+- Arthroscopy of the hand and wrist

-- Arthroplasty in the hand and wrist.
+- Arthroplasty in the hand and wrist